hectorpla/explore-app-client-ts/README.md

 # Style debugging

-When dealing with Flex model, sometimes, wierd behaviors happen: an item disappears if some .
+When dealing with Flex model, sometimes, wierd behaviors happen: an item disappears if some middle-leveled layers are missing flex definitions.
 Spot error for layers that don't have style, like <Query>.

+## Caveat for react-dev-tools

+The exporting way affects the dispalay

+The following exporting causes react-dev-tools not to detect the name of the Component (displayName turns out to be <Unknown>)

+> export MyComponent = (props: Props) => (...)
+> export default MyComponent

+removing the first export modifier helps, and it also helps if you set the `displayName` property of the render function (however, it make the ts compiler complains)

+> MyComponent.displayName = "MyComponentDebug";

 ## draw the tree!